Mclmadden/CB68/Week_7.md

 Look into obtaining the new data to plug into the PV diagram script --> large files to copy over to lustre and download locally?

 ### Wednesday 3/8

+Set up new weekly meeting?

+`images` directories from CB68 setups are much too large to download locally; each image file is 680 GB! --> work within birdseye or check out a node

+Feedback on CCH and C18O disks not matching up with the rest of the tracers: check CARTA for plotting issue, and zoom in on the source to negate aliasing effects.